rugbyprof/2143-ObjectOrientedProgramming/Assignments/Program-03-Video_Poker.md

 ## General Requirements (80% of your score)

 Using the starter code at [here](https://github.com/rugbyprof/2143-ObjectOrientedProgramming/tree/master/card_game/graphics_game) fulfill the following requirements without using the graphics module.
+Use the 'video_poker.py` file as your starting point for this part as well as the next.

 - First get some of your "winning hand functions" working.
 Start with the easier ones:
     - Flush